-- 63. The third claimed interest in "protecting state sovereignty" is actually subverted by DOMA, 1 U.S.C. § 7, not advanced by it.
+56. The third claimed interest in "protecting state sovereignty" is actually subverted by DOMA, 1 U.S.C. § 7, not advanced by it.
 Congress contravened inherent constitutional principles of federalism and failed to honor our nation's system of dual sovereignty in enacting DOMA, 1 U.S.C. § 7, because it is the states, and not the federal government, that regulate marriage and determine family status.
-Congress did not "protect" state sovereignty in enacting DOMA, 1 U.S.C. § 7, since it dishonored the sovereignty of the states that license or recognize marriages of same-sex couples. - 64.
-As to the fourth claimed interest of preserving government resources, the available data from the Congressional Budget Office establishes that recognizing the marriages of individuals married to a person of the same sex would result in an annual net increase in federal revenue through 2014.
-Congressional Budget Office, U.S. Congress, The Potential Budgetary Impact of Recognizing Same-Sex Marriages, June 21, 2004.
-There was and is no factual basis for the claim that DOMA, 1 U.S.C. § 7, "preserve[es] scarce government resources." - 65.
-While the public fisc is always a matter of concern, it is not a legitimate interest in the context of Congressionally provided protections and responsibilities for spouses and families.
+Congress did not "protect" state sovereignty in enacting DOMA, 1 U.S.C. § 7, since it dishonored the sovereignty of the states that license or recognize marriages of same-sex couples.

+57. As to the fourth claimed interest, while the public fisc is always a matter of concern, it is not a legitimate interest in the context of Congressionally provided protections and responsibilities for spouses and families.
 Congress has yet to identify a reason why gay and lesbian individuals who have met their obligations as taxpaying citizens and who are married to someone of the same sex must be denied protections available to persons who are married to someone of a different sex.
-Singling out same-sex couples who are married among all married persons is simply an expression of the intent to discriminate against gay people. - 66.
-At root, DOMA, 1 U.S.C. § 7, is motivated by disapproval of gay men and lesbians and their relationships, an illegitimate federal interest.
+Singling out same-sex couples who are married among all married persons is simply an expression of the intent to discriminate against gay people.

+58. At root, DOMA, 1 U.S.C. § 7, is motivated by disapproval of gay men and lesbians and their relationships, an illegitimate federal interest.